Hasanms97/PlayerCommunicationSystem/README.md

 ### Usage

-- Create two instances of the InitiatorPlayer and RecipientPlayer classes.
+1. Create two instances of the InitiatorPlayer and RecipientPlayer classes.

-- The initiator player sends a message to the recipient player.
+2. The initiator player sends a message to the recipient player.

--Upon receiving a message, the recipient player replies with a modified message containing the received message concatenated with a counter.
+3. Upon receiving a message, the recipient player replies with a modified message containing the received message concatenated with a counter.

-- The program gracefully finalizes after the initiator player has sent 10 messages and received back 10 messages.
+4. The program gracefully finalizes after the initiator player has sent 10 messages and received back 10 messages.

 ### Installation

 To run the PlayerCommunicationSystem application locally, follow these steps:

-- Clone the repository from GitHub
+1. Clone the repository from GitHub
-- Import the project into your preferred Java IDE.
+2. Import the project into your preferred Java IDE.
-- Build the project to resolve any dependencies.
+3. Build the project to resolve any dependencies.
-- Run the Main class to start the application.
+4. Run the Main class to start the application.

 ### Contributing

 If you'd like to contribute to the PlayerCommunicationSystem project, please follow these guidelines:

-- Fork the repository and create a new branch for your contribution.
+1. Fork the repository and create a new branch for your contribution.
-- Make your changes and test thoroughly.
+2. Make your changes and test thoroughly.
-- Submit a pull request, describing your changes and the problem they solve.
+3. Submit a pull request, describing your changes and the problem they solve.
-- Ensure your code follows the project's coding style and guidelines.
+4. Ensure your code follows the project's coding style and guidelines.

 ### License